-At Moorlands Primary Academy Academy we believe in participation for all.
+At Moorlands Primary Academy we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our Academy and we aim to be responsive to the diversity of children's backgrounds, interests, experience, knowledge and skills.

 We value high quality teaching for all learners and actively monitor teaching and learning in the Academy.
-For more information on our approach please see our teaching and learning policy.

 We aim to create a learning environment which is flexible enough to meet the needs of all members of our Academy community.
 We monitor progress of all learners, staff continually assess ensuring that learning is taking place.
 Our whole Academy system for monitoring progress includes regular pupil progress meetings, and staff engage in coaching and supervision.